Manipulating Feature Visualizations with Gradient Slingshots: Experimental Details

 \subsection{Compute Resources}

 All experiments were conducted using a workstation with 2 × 24 GB NVIDIA® RTX 4090 GPUs and a compute cluster with 4 × 40 GB NVIDIA® A100 GPUs.
 Each experiment was performed on a single GPU.
-The approximate time required to compute Gradient Slingshot (GS) manipulation for each setting is as follows:
+The approximate time required to compute \textit{Gradient Slingshots} manipulation for each setting is as follows:

 \begin{itemize} \item \textbf{6-layer CNN}: 1 hour \item \textbf{VGG-9}: 2 hours \item \textbf{VGGs--Size}: 2–5 hours \item \textbf{ResNet-18}: 1 hour \item \textbf{ResNet-50}: 3 hours \item \textbf{ViT-L/32}: 1 minute \item \textbf{CLIP ViT-L/14}: 5 minutes \end{itemize}